This article was contributed by REACH President Valerie Egland.

 - Length of day: 12h 02m 38s

-Reminder: Wear warm layers of clothing and be prepared for cool weather with clothes such as a jacket, sweaters and warm gloves.
-Carry no flashlights unless red light (so you don’t disrupt the moonlight glow) and bring a water bottle.
+Reminder: Wear warm layers of clothing, carry no flashlights unless red light (so you don’t disrupt the moonlight glow) and bring a water bottle.
 Some snacks will be on-hand, along with emergency water and Band-Aids.
 REACH members expect to station themselves along the trail to offer assistance.
 Leave no trash and respect the neighboring land owners and livestock.